-HCSCC assists service users, carers and service providers – this includes government, private and non-government health and community services – to try and resolve complaints.
+The HCSCC helps consumers, carers and service providers – this includes government, private and non-government health and community services – to try and resolve complaints.

-- receive, assess and resolve complaints about health and community services in South Australia
+- We receive, assess and resolve complaints about health and community services in South Australia.

-- improve the safety and quality of health and community services in South Australia through the assessment, conciliation, investigation and resolution of complaints
+- We improve the safety and quality of health and community services in South Australia.

-- monitor trends in health and community services complaints and recommend improvements
+- We monitor trends in health and community services complaints and recommend improvements.

-- provide information, education and advice in relation to:
+- We provide information, education and advice about:

 - health and community service rights and responsibilities

-- HCSCC Charter of Health and Community Services Rights
+- The HCSCC Charter of Health and Community Services Rights

 - complaints and good complaint handling

-HCSCC also maintains links with diverse health and community service providers and organisations representing the interests of service users and carers, including people with special needs.
+The HCSCC also maintains links with diverse health and community service providers and organisations representing the interests of consumers and carers, including people with special needs.